 The dashboards connect directly to your backend data sources in order to display the most accurate and up to date information.
 This leverages the investment that your organization has already made in business software and databases and allows you to reallocate your crucial IT/reporting resources.

 Dashboards allow you to access reporting any time in a standardized, systematic manner.
 You can access your reports on your smart phone or tablet anywhere with an Internet connection.
-With a web license, you can display metrics for the public’s consumption on your external website.
+With a Public Access license, you can display metrics for the public’s consumption on your external website.
 This will allow you to engage the community in identifying and addressing health concerns and promote their understanding of public health initiatives.

 Photo credit: The Tennessee Department of Health